 Of course, you have to take action on your to-do lists.

-I always find a pretty, cute, or funny to-do list format works for me!
+I always find a pretty, cute, or funny to-do list format that works for me!
+Check out these Knock Knock to-do list notepads.

 Snap yourself out of overthinking

 Snap might not be quite the right word so let me explain.

 Recently, I started to overthink and was also starting to feel downright crappy.
 Then I listened to some uplifting music, The Greatest Showman soundtrack, and it completely changed my mood.
 I danced around the house, and I sang in my kitchen loudly and totally off-key.
 I had a ball.

 For the next couple of days, I hummed the same music to myself at work.
 When I was standing at the photocopier feeling bored or thinking negative things about work, I started humming or singing in my head.